 Data Permissions were formerly called Mandatory User Filters.

 - A Data Permissions filter is a data access control that pre-filters data returned to any user, based on specified values for an attribute.
-For more information, see Data Permissions for Beginners.
+For more information, see Data Permissions

 - Invitations may be extended through the GoodData Portal or through API calls.
 An invitation generates a standard welcome email from GoodData, which includes a direct link to accept the invitation.